 |Marine Conservation in Thailand|

-|Introduction|||||Week 1|||||Week 2|||||Week 3|||||Week 4|
+|Start|||||Week 1|||||Week 2|||||Week 3|||||Week 4|

-Shortly after losing my job in Apr-2016, I joined the The Renewal Project (a local outdoor volunteer group), for a few hours per week, that carries out work along the River Lambourn (a local chalk river).
+Shortly after losing my job in Apr-2016, I joined The Renewal Project (a local outdoor volunteer group), for a few hours per week, that carries out work along the River Lambourn (a local chalk river).
 I learned new skills and facts about river behaviour; all very interesting and enjoyable!

-Wishing to concentrate on conservation and environmental projects, I narrowed my choice down to spending two weeks in one of five locations: Mexico, Peru, Fiji, Thailand and Cambodia.
-I had visited Thailand a few times in the past, but had never thought about diving there; or anywhere else for that matter!
-As I was already a PADI Open Water Diver (gained in Australia some years previous), the thought of diving again gave the diving projects a 'slight advantage'!
+Wishing to concentrate on conservation and environmental projects, I narrowed my choice down to spending two weeks in one of five locations: Cambodia, Fiji, Mexico, Peru and Thailand.
+Having visited Thailand a few times in the past, I had never thought about diving there; or anywhere else for that matter!
+As I was already a PADI Open Water Diver (gained when visiting Cairns, and the Great Barrier Reef, in 1993), the thought of diving again, especially when linked to marine conservation, gave the diving projects a 'slight advantage'!
 Following a very useful visit to the PA offices (thank you Sarah and Richard for your time), Thailand came out as the eventual winner.
-If the truth be known, it was always my favourite destination from the start!
-I just needed to justify eliminating the other project destinations!
+If the truth be known, it was my favourite destination from the start!
+I just needed to justify eliminating the other projects and destinations!

 When going for a two-week diving project, the first week is usually used to learn how to dive and the second week is when the real work starts.
 Then it is time to leave!
-With that in mind (and logical comments from Sarah), I decided to go for four weeks, so that I would be able to really get into the work.
+With that in mind (and with logical comments from Sarah), I decided to go for four weeks, so that I would be able to really get into the work.

-| ||Next (First Week)|
+| ||Next (Week 1)|